-English at Yarm School is taught through its Literature.
+At Yarm School, English is taught through its Literature.
 Pupils will encounter a range of high-quality reading material over the course of the year including a novel, a play, some poetry, and a range of non-fiction texts.

 Through this reading material, we aim to help the pupils to understand six key concepts that are central to success in the study of English.